$L^p$-boundedness of wave operators for bi-Schr\"odinger operators on the line: Boundedness of some integrals related with wave operators

 \subsection{Non-classical kernels related with wave operators}

-The low energy part $W^{L}_-$ of the wave operator $W_-$ has several terms with kernels satisfying $|K(x,y)|\lesssim \<|x|-|y|\>^{-1}$ only.
+As observed by \cite{GoGr21} for the case $\Delta^2+V(x)$ on $\R^3$, the wave operator for $(-\Delta)^m+V(x)$ on $\R^n$ has some singular integrals in its stationary representation if $n<2m$.
+Precisely, in the present case, the low energy part $W^{L}_-$ of the wave operator $W_-$ also has several terms with kernels satisfying $|K(x,y)|\lesssim \<|x|-|y|\>^{-1}$ only.
 To deal with such terms, we further prepare two lemmas based on the theory of Calde\'ron--Zygmund operators (see Appendix \ref{appendix_CZ} for Calde\'ron--Zygmund operators).
 The following lemma is concerned with the boundedness on weighted $L^p$-spaces:

 \begin{lemma} Let $1<p<\infty$ and $\psi\in C^\infty(\R;\R)$ be such that $\psi(s)=0$ for $0\le s\le 1$ and $\psi(s)=1$ for $s\ge2$.
 Let $K(x,y)$ be a linear combination of the following four functions